metrorailings/OwlBlog/content/posts/week-3-insights.md

 Jamal Adams may have injured himself after tripping on the turf.
 The turf monster up in Century Link is a scary dude.

+Horrendous clock management by the Seahawks.
+Seattle was too excited to put up a score.
+The Seahawks are loaded with too much testosterone sometimes.

 ***

 ## Texans @ Steelers